 Medications during pregnancy are also not a safe bet, and that is the reason why doctors prescribe very light dosage and not the strong ones.
 Breastfeeding is yet another time that comes post-delivery and is crucial for the baby as well as the mother.
+Many antibiotics are considered not safe during breastfeeding.
 It threads the closeness, love, and health for both.
 Post-delivery also comes Postpartum depression as well as anxiety attacks and often the medicine alprazolam or Xanax is taken to alleviate or reduce it; however, one needs to be also cautious to see if its consumption is not posing any threat to the breastfeeding output or schedule.

 It has been seen that this medication enters the mother’s milk and finally in the infant as well in no time.
 However, we still need to find out if by entering the infant’s body, does it cause any harm, its side-effects, the effect of low dosages on nursing and the better ways to manage anxiety.